-It was time to get out of Dodge again; this time, it was for a weekend in Vermont.
+It was time to get out of Dodge again (aka Manhattan); this time, it was for a Weekend in Vermont.
 It took more than 6 hours to get there from Manhattan, but I was so glad to be leaving the city that I happily dealt with the trip’s duration.

 Yankee Candle